anirudhbagri/Simple-Income-Tax-Calculator-India/README.md

 ### Motivation

-Over the years, I have troubled to calculate and keep track of all my income, investments, expenses and wondered how much is my tax liability.
-This sheet has helped my to keep track of all these and also helped me figure out how can I save more taxes.
+Over the years, I have troubled to calculate and keep track of all my incomes, investments, expenses and wondered how much is my tax liability.
+This sheet has helped me to keep track of all these and also helped me figure out how can I save more taxes.

 ### Raising an issue

 This is an initial draft and does not include everything that is available for tax-payers.
 If you feel there is something missing, feel free to [raise an issue](https://github.com/anirudhbagri/Simple-Income-Tax-Calculator-India/issues/new) or [mail me](mailto:bagrianirudh@gmail.com) and I will modify the sheet. :)